Buy Portugal Property

 These fees and taxes will vary from house to house, however you may wish to budget for an additional 10% of the house value for additional expenses.

-Signing the contract
+Signing the Purchase Contract

 The signing of the contract will be done at a local Notaries office who are licensed by the Portuguese Government.